Big Raven Plateau: Accessibility

-The closest roads to the Big Raven Plateau are the Stewart–Cassiar Highway to the east and the Telegraph Creek Road to the northwest, both of which come within 40 km of the plateau.
-Extending from these roads are horse trails that provide access to the Big Raven Plateau.
+The closest roads to the Big Raven Plateau are the Stewart–Cassiar Highway to the east and the Telegraph Creek Road to the northwest; both come within 40 km of the plateau.
+Extending from these roads are horse trails that provide access to the plateau.
 From Telegraph Creek, the Buckley Lake Trail extends about 15 km southeast along Mess Creek and Three Mile Lake.
-It then traverses about 15 km northeast along Dagaichess Creek and Stinking Lake to the northeastern end of Buckley Lake where it meets with the Klastline River Trail and the Buckley Lake to Mowdade Lake Route, the latter of which climbs up onto the gently sloping northern side of the Big Raven Plateau.
+It then traverses about 15 km northeast along Dagaichess Creek and Stinking Lake to the northeastern end of Buckley Lake.
+Here, it meets with the Klastline River Trail and the Buckley Lake to Mowdade Lake Route, the latter of which ascends onto the gently sloping northern side of the plateau.

-To the east, the roughly 50 km long Klastline River Trail begins at the community of Iskut on the Stewart–Cassiar Highway.
-It extends northwest and west along the Klastline River for much its length.
+To the east, the roughly 50 km long Klastline River Trail begins at the community of Iskut on the Stewart–Cassiar Highway; it extends northwest and west along the Klastline River for much of its length.
 The trail enters Mount Edziza Provincial Park at about 25 km where Kakiddi Creek drains into the Klastline River.
-After entering Mount Edziza Provincial Park, the Klastline River Trail traverses northwest along the Klastline River for about 10 km and then crosses the river north of the Big Raven Plateau.
-From there, the Klastline River Trail traverses west for about 5 km to the northeastern end of Buckley Lake where it meets with the Buckley Lake Trail and Buckley Lake to Mowdade Lake Route.
+After entering Mount Edziza Provincial Park, it traverses northwest along the Klastline River for about 10 km and then crosses the river north of the Big Raven Plateau.
+From there, it traverses west for about 5 km to the northeastern end of Buckley Lake where it meets with the Buckley Lake Trail and the Buckley Lake to Mowdade Lake Route.

 The Big Raven Plateau can also be accessed via charter aircraft from Dease Lake and Tatogga Lake, the latter of which is near the community of Iskut.
-Buckley Lake to the northwest, Nuttlude Lake to the east and Kakiddi Lake, Mowchilla Lake and Mowdade Lake to the southeast are large enough to be used by float-equipped aircraft.
-Landing on Buckley Lake and Mowchilla Lake with a private aircraft requires a letter of authorization from the BC Parks Stikine Senior Park Ranger.
-As of 2025, Alpine Lakes Air and BC Yukon Air are the only air charter companies permitted to provide access to this area via aircraft.
+Buckley Lake to the northwest, Nuttlude Lake to the east and the Kakiddi, Mowchilla and Mowdade lakes to the southeast are large enough to be used by float-equipped aircraft.
+Landing on the Buckley and Mowchilla lakes with a private aircraft requires a letter of authorization from the BC Parks Stikine Senior Park Ranger.
+Alpine Lakes Air and BC Yukon Air are the only air charter companies permitted to provide access to this area via aircraft.